felixnorden/moppepojkar/documentation/guides/manualMopedControll.md

 To enable driving, turn on the switch under the car, this gives the esc power.

 ## Setup a wifi network
-Start a wifi network with the
+Start a wifi network with the following configurations:

 SSID/Name: JuanDev

 Password: 12345678

 The raspberry pi will connect to this wifi network.
 Find the local ip-address for the raspberry.

 ## Connect to the car with the app